 Easy Paleo Vegetarian Side Dishes That Makes Dinners Much Better

-No fulfilling lunches or dinners are completed without a beautiful and refreshing side dish.
+No hot and fulfilling lunches or dinners are completed without a beautiful and refreshing side dish.
 Here’re some of the best sides that pair with virtually anything to hold a satisfying meal.

 There’re no questions that French fries are among the most popular staples for food lovers.
 And it’s only a breeze to throw a healthier, more diet-compliant batch of this treat at home.

 Rather than frying, in this recipe, the slices of potatoes are baked in the oven at 400 degrees to achieve a crispy and golden exterior.
 Then, nothing better compliments French fries like a homemade chipotle ranch dip.

 The zesty, spicy, and rich flavor of the dip combined with the crunchy texture of the fries makes a hard-to-beat combo for satisfying everyone in your family.
 In fact, this sauce is so versatile, you can enjoy it on burgers or as a creamy veggie dip.